The Active Form of Vitamin B5

 In 1996, AOR released the first Canadian standalone vitamin B5 in the form of Pantethine.
 Unlike many others since, AOR’s Pantethine provides a pure, effective form of this important nutrient at a research-supported dose.
 Pantethine is an excellent natural support for those with abnormal blood lipids, for those dealing with constant stress and for those with liver disorders.

 Pantethine is the active form of vitamin B5.
-It is a critical factor in cellular energy production, phase II detoxification, and the synthesis of numerous important sex and adrenal hormones, and neurotransmitters.
+It is a critical factor in cellular energy production, phase II detoxification, and the synthesis of numerous important sex and adrenal hormones and neurotransmitters.
 Research shows that pantethine helps support healthy cholesterol levels.

 Take 3 capsules daily with/without food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant, breastfeeding, or if you are taking anticoagulant/antiplatelet drugs as they may increase the risk of bleeding.
+This product contains corn, do not use if you have a corn allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.